nadelman/cleaningdata_assignment1/README.md

 4. An additional activity column is added to the end of the data frame.
 This is a tranlsation of the "class" column to a readable acitivty name value.
 The names for the activity are read from the activity_label.txt file.
 It is assumed that the position of an acitivity name in that file corresponds to the number (index) of each y value in the testing and traingin sets.

+# Data set 2

 The second data set is generated via the generate_means function, which is called separately.
 The input to this method should be the data set output by the run_analaysis method.

+The methodolgy for the second data set generation is as follows:

+1. melt the dataset on subject + activity, using all of the selected fields from features.txt as the measurement variables.
+This results in each measurement being separated by the combincation of subject + activity

+2. Take the melted dataset and apply the dcast operation to apply the mean operation to each varible set grouped by subject + activity